USS Juneau (CL-52): Wreck

 The wreck of Juneau was located on 17 March 2018 by Paul Allen's research crew on board RV Petrel.
 The cruiser rests 4200 m below the surface off the Solomon Islands in several large pieces.

 Awards

 Juneau received four battle stars for her service in World War II.

+Legacy

+In November 2013, Building 77 at the former federal shipyard in Kearny, New Jersey was renamed the USS Juneau Memorial Center, and now houses Hudson County's Office of Emergency Management.